 The university vests the management of research Centres and Institutes in a Director, who will act in consultation with an Advisory Board/Committee.

-There will be a Director appointed for Institutes by the Senior Deputy Vice-Chancellor in consultation with relevant PVC(s).
+There will be a Director appointed for Institutes by the Provost in consultation with relevant PVC(s).
 Institute Directors will report to the PVC(s) of the sponsoring Faculty(s).
-If Institutes are strongly cross-Faculty, reporting may be to the Senior Deputy Vice-Chancellor.
+If Institutes are strongly cross-Faculty, reporting may be to the Provost.

 The Institute Director should have a distinguished track record in research, but their key role as Director will be in the broad area of research leadership and business development.
 This includes identification of research opportunities and funding sources relevant to the research ambit of the Institute, fostering and encouraging researchers to take advantage of these opportunities, and ensuring the development and support of staff and Centres affiliated with the Institute.